naved001/obmd/README.md

   relevant source under `./internal/driver`.
 * The `node_id` is an arbitrary label.
 * The fields in the `info` field are passed directly to ipmitool
-* If the node already exists, the information will be updated.
+* If the node already exists, this will return an error.
+To change the info for a node, you must delete it and re-register it.

 ### Unregistering a node